rmjjjt/futuro_cube_manual/hello-world/compile-and-run-hello-world.md

 $>
 ```

-We just have sucessfully compiled **hello.p** to **hello.amx** and uploaded to RAM memory of the cube.
+We just have successfully compiled **hello.p** to **hello.amx** and uploaded to the RAM memory of the cube.
 Now we should run the program.
 We have 2 options and we will show you both.
 The **second one** is the most widely used.

 ## # 1. by shell command